niztg/aiotrivia/DOCUMENTATION.md

 - amount: The amount of questions you want.
 Must be between 0-50.
 - type: The type of question you want.
 Must be either "multiple" (For 4 choices) or "boolean" (For true/false answers)
 - category: The category of question you want.
 Must be a valid category integer.
 View CATEGORIES for int to string category mapping.
+- difficulty: The difficulty of the question you want.
+Must be either easy, medium or hard.

+#### Raises:
+**InvalidKwarg**: If a kwarg you passed in was not in the valid kwargs.
+**InvalidAmount**: If your amount is too large, or <= 0.
+**InvalidType**: If your type is not 'boolean' or 'multiple'.
+**InvalidCategory**: If your category is not an integer, or your category is not in the valid category list.
+**InvalidDifficulty**: If your difficulty is not 'easy', 'medium' or 'hard' **ResponseError**: If the api does not have enough questions to accommodate your parameters.

 ## aiotrivia.question.Question